C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

 00000039  23                db 0x23

 ```
-We have a jump-call-pop to get the string we will be using. the #'s are replaced with nulls.
-Looks like the strings are then copied to a location after the first string for the args struct as well.
+There is a jump-call-pop to get the string that is used.
+The #'s are replaced with nulls.
+It looks like the strings are then copied to a location after the first string for the args struct as well.
 Let's start working on a polymorphic version.

-It looks like we can greatly reduce this shellcode if we get rid of the copying of the strings and just use our already saved reference.\
+It looks like we can greatly reduce this shellcode if we get rid of all the mov's that copy the string to another location.
+We can then just use our already saved reference to the string.

-We can jmp-call-pop into ebx to have our path to iptables already stored in the proper register.\
+We can use the same technique to store the iptables string in the proper register, jmp-call-pop into EBX.
-Then we can 0 out edx with cdq and move a null byte into the # location.
+Then we can zero out EDX with cdq and move a null byte into the '#' location.
 ```nasm
 global _start